 Chicago, IL 60608

-n in Paris follows the story of a journalist and activist, Canela who believes passion is essential to life; but lately passion seems to be in short supply.
+Hungry Woman in Paris follows the story of a journalist and activist, Canela who believes passion is essential to life; but lately passion seems to be in short supply.
 It has disappeared from her relationship with her fiancé, who is more interested in controlling her than encouraging her.
 It's absent from her work, where censorship and politics keep important stories from being

 published.
 And while her family is full of outspoken individuals, the only one Canela can truly call passionate is her cousin and best friend Luna, who just took her own life.